ubports/ubuntu-touch/README.md

 #### General

- - [awaiting triage](https://github.com/ubports/ubports-touch/labels/awaiting%20triage): This issue needs confirmation and triage.
+ - [needs confirmation](https://github.com/ubports/ubuntu-touch/labels/needs%20confirmation): This issue needs confirmation and triage.
  - [bug](https://github.com/ubports/ubports-touch/labels/bug): This issue is a confirmed bug.
- - [enhancement](https://github.com/ubports/ubports-touch/labels/enhancement): This issue is a feature request.
+ - [feature request](https://github.com/ubports/ubuntu-touch/labels/feature%20request): This issue is a feature request.
  - [opinion](https://github.com/ubports/ubports-touch/labels/opinion): This issue is polarizing or needs further discussion.
  - [question](https://github.com/ubports/ubports-touch/labels/question): This issue is a support request or general question.
  - [invalid](https://github.com/ubports/ubports-touch/labels/invalid): This issue is incomplete, can not be confirmed, or was reported in the wrong place.